-Our aim in performing this analysis is not to determine a tightly constrained definition of big data -- to definitively set out precisely what big data is and its essential qualities -- but rather to explore the parameters, limits and 'species' of big data.
-The analysis is thus an exercise in boundary work designed to test the edges of what might be considered big data and to internally tease apart what is presently an amorphous concept to reveal its inner diversity -- its multiple forms.
-In other words, we consider in much more detail than previous studies the ontology of big data.
-This is an important exercise, we believe, as it enables the production of much more conceptual clarity about what constitutes big data, especially given the ongoing confusion over its traits and its amorphous description.
-In turn, acknowledging and detailing the various types of big data facilitates a much more nuanced understanding of its forms, its value, and how they might be analyzed and for what purposes.
+Velocity Volume me Volume (TBs, frequency of handling, Data type (number per of records) record PBs, etc.) Velocity frequency recording, of generation publishing recording, publishing Variety Exhaustivity Resolution Indexical Relational Exhaustivity Resolution Indexical Relational Extensionality Scalable Scalable Planning permissions Low Low Low Low Real-time sporadic Delayed and consolidated (weekly) Delayed and consolidated (weekly) Structured n = all, but no or infrequent Fine-grained Yes Yes Yes °Z Yes repeat coverage Employment register Low (at release) Low Low Low Real-time sporadic Delayed and consolidated (monthly) Delayed and consolidated (monthly) Structured n = all Aggregated Yes Yes Yes oZ Yes bkgrd comms: c bkgrd comms: constant background passive monitoring. ve monitorin§ the edges of what might be considered Big Data and to internally tease apart what is presently an amorphous concept to reveal its inner diversity - its multiple forms.
+In other words, we consider in much more detail than previous studies the ontology of Big Data.
+This is an important exercise, we believe, as it enables the production of much more conceptual clarity about what constitutes Big Data, especially given the ongoing confusion over its traits and its amorphous description.
+In turn, acknowledging and detailing the various types of Big Data facilitates a much more nuanced understanding of its forms, its value, and how they might be analyzed and for what purposes.